ruby-processing/propane/_posts/2015-11-21-getting_started.md

 In 2009, Jeremy Ashkenas (aka jashkenas, creator of Backbone.JS, Underscore.JS, and Coffeescript), published the original [ruby-processing gem][gem].
 It wraps Processing in a shim that makes it even easier to get started if you know Ruby.
 It has been since updated to use processing-2.2.1 by Martin Prout (final version using jruby-1.7.27 corresponding to ruby-1.9.3 syntax), NB: no more releases are expected, and ruby-processing is not compatible with processing-3.0+.

-In 2015, Martin Prout (aka monkstone) published the [propane gem][jrubyart], loosely based on the original ruby-processing, but updated to use processing-3.0+ and jruby-9.1.5.0+ (ruby-2.2 syntax)
+In 2016, Martin Prout (aka monkstone) published the [propane gem][propane], loosely based on the original ruby-processing, but updated to use processing-3.0+ and jruby-9.1.5.0+ (ruby-2.2 syntax)

 ### Why propane? ###

-Since Processing already comes wrapped in an easy-to-use package, you may ask: "why should I bother with propane?"
+You can dabble with the latest `processing framework` (in ruby) without even needing to install `vanilla processing` (and its embded jdk).

 The answer: if you know how to write Ruby, you can use Processing as a visual presentation layer of a much more complex program.
 Games, interactive art exhibits, innovative music projects, anything you can imagine; it's all at your fingertips.